Gonzalez-J/osticket-prereqs/README.md

 <br />
 </p>
 <p>
-Excellent.
-Now that you have enabled IIS we need to install Web Platform Installer.
-I have provided a link here: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
  That link will provide you with all of the material you need to download to get osTicket up and running.
 Simply click the link and install the Web Platform Installer
 </p>
 <img src="https://i.imgur.com/AxHCfQ6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>